mna/BlueSocketUnixSocketTest/README.md

 $ redis-cli -s /tmp/redis.socket
 ```

 Open the project in Xcode, run it and enter the Unix path in the textbox.
 Click the `connect` button.
-It should crash.
+It should crash with `EXC_BAD_ACCESS`.